waveFrontSet/grip-blog/content/posts/the-markov-chains-of-elina-harper.md

 A few comments:

-- To have a decent chance at success, you group should be able to gather at least 2 clues per player per round.
+- To have a decent chance at success, your group should be able to gather at least 2 clues per player per round.
 - If your group is able to gather *exactly* 2 clues per player each round, it might be better to spend those two clues each round (you will only have 8